-Pay attention to the lighting and background in the room you're in when you do the presentation.
-The current version of HopIn allows virtual backgrounds for presentations, though strongly recommends having a green screen when you use them.
+Pay attention to the lighting and background in the room you're in when you do a virtual presentation.
+The current version of RingCentral Events allows virtual backgrounds for presentations, though strongly recommends having a green screen when you use them.
 If you want to use a virtual background, you'll need to set that up once you're backstage.

-Setting up for HopIn
+Setting up for RingCentral Events